 Ann W. and Spencer T. Olin – Chancellor’s Fellowship Program

 The Ann W. and Spencer T. Olin – Chancellor’s Fellowship (OCF) is an elite cohort of outstanding graduate students with diverse backgrounds and from varied disciplines.
 The OCF is committed to promoting diversity in all dimensions including cultural, socioeconomic, gender, racial, ethnic, geographical, philosophical/religious, and other distinctive backgrounds and perspectives.

 The Buder Center Scholars Program is a premier graduate degree program in social work committed to the education of American Indian, Alaska Native and Indigenous students here at the Brown School.

 Through the generous support of our WashULaw alumni and friends, we are able to offer many named and anonymous scholarship awards based on excellent academic credentials, evidence of strong leadership skills, a demonstrated commitment to promoting diversity and inclusion, as well as other interests and goals.

 The McKelvey School of Engineering & Applied Science is dedicated to fully covering our graduate students’ needs, with PhD students receiving a stipend and full tuition coverage for up to six years as long as academic progress is being made.

 All candidates admitted to Olin are automatically considered for our merit-based Dean’s Scholarships—there is no separate scholarship application.

 Contract Employee Scholarship Program

-The Contract Employee Scholarship Program supports basic services contract employees who work full time on its campuses to take classes at University College, Washington University’s evening, professional and continuing education division.
+The Contract Employee Scholarship Program supports basic services contract employees who work full time on its campuses to take classes at the School of Continuing & Professional Studies, Washington University’s evening, professional and continuing education division.
 The goal of the program is to help employees earn a degree, a certificate or simply explore their interests in a stimulating academic setting.